 Under the WLAD, it is unlawful for an employer to:

-• Refuse to hire a person, discharge or bar a person from employment, discriminate against a person in compensation or in other terms or conditions of employment on the basis of a protected characteristic, unless based on a BFOQ.
+• Refuse to hire a person, discharge or bar a person from employment, discriminate against a person in compensation or in other terms or conditions of employment based on a protected characteristic, unless a BFOQ applies.

 • Print or circulate any statement, advertisement, or publication, or use a job application form, or make any inquiry in connection with prospective employment, which expresses any limitation, specification, or discrimination as to a protected characteristic, or any intent to make any such limitation, specification, or discrimination, unless based on a BFOQ.

 • Discharge, expel, or otherwise discriminate against any person for opposing any unlawful discriminatory practice, or for filing a charge, testifying, or assisting in any proceeding under the law.

 • Aid, abet, encourage, or incite a person to commit an unfair practice, or attempt to obstruct or prevent a person from complying with the law or a ...